 - Preheat the oven to 400º F.

 - Cut the carrots in half crosswise, then cut each section in half lengthwise.
 Cut each section in half again.

 - Cut the parsnips in half crosswise.
 Cut the narrow section in half lengthwise (or don’t cut if very thin); cut the thicker section in half lengthwise, then cut each each section in half again.

 - In a large mixing bowl, combine the parsnips, carrots, and garlic, then drizzle in the oil.
-Sprinkle in the sugar (or drizzle in the syrup), cinnamon, salt, and pepper.
+Drizzle in the syrup, optional balsamic, then sprinkle in the cinnamon, salt, and pepper.
 Mix well.